27 Helpful Banff Travel Tips to Know

 We often get asked how much cash is needed to visit Banff, and the truth is not much.
 You can pay for almost everything in the Canadian Rockies with your credit card.
 In fact, we still have a crisp $100 bill that we pulled out over a year ago sitting in our wallet, because there is no need to use much cash.

 Not only do we not need cash, but most services in Canmore and Banff can be paid for using tap technology.
 We often use Apple Pay and just make sure to have our phone on us when paying for things.
+One of the only times you absolutely need cash is if you are going camping or hiking and will not be in a serviceable area, or if you have tour guides to tip.
+Then, it never hurts to have cash on you.

 The Main “Tourist” Sights Are Worth It

-Every popular area is popular because they are out of this world beautiful.
-Everyone loves them, which means that they are swamped during the high season.
+Lake Louise, Moraine Lake, Johnston Canyon, Peyto Lake…these are some of the most popular spots to visit in Banff National Park—and for good reason!
+Every popular area is popular because it is out of this world beautiful.
+Everyone loves it, which means that it is swamped during the high season.

 My advice would be to go see them once and then continue to some of the less popular areas (we’re getting to where those are!).